-Fourth Season as Co-Head Coach (Eighth at LSU)
+Sixth Season as Co-Head Coach (Eleventh at LSU)

 When Dave Geyer was promoted to co-head coach of the LSU men’s and women’s swimming and diving programs alongside Doug Shaffer in April 2010, he envisioned a pair of teams that could consistently compete among the top 15 in the nation and top five in the Southeastern Conference.